 This isn't a fair ask.

-Research confirms what we see every day: successful control in applying to access the NDIS was almost always facilitated by hands-on support from others.
-People were unable to control this process independently and needed help to navigate the system, complete forms, and obtain required reports.
+Research confirms a consistent pattern: successful control in applying to access the NDIS was almost always facilitated by hands-on support from others.
+People were rarely able to control this process independently and needed help to navigate the system, complete forms, and obtain required reports.

 The System Shouldn't Retraumatize You